MarelGuy/Jay/Updates/MAY.md

 I didn't really work on much sadly, since school is finishing I can't really only work on the code.
 I'm still gonna push a buggy code, I'll fix it in the next hours while in school.

+## 2022-05-24

+Nice, I fixed everything.
+I got a problem though, my current todo list isn't really great, and I can't keep track of the things I'm doing rn, I'll create another one just for the sake of it (I'll probably do a trello, maybe).